Alerbus/beautifymc/README.md

 Scroll down

+Click Free access with ads

+Click a random ad

+Wait 15 seconds

+Close the new tab and the ad menu

-Click Free Access
+Click Free access

-Click Download
+Click download
 #

 Download and run each pack file to install (files can be found above, click on each and press Download)